Last Updated: June 24, 2025 Audience: Developers tasked with maintaining, customizing, or troubleshooting the application.

 </aside>

-The primary logic is located inside the <script type="text/babel">
+The primary logic is located inside the <script type="text/babel"> tag.

-cannot be used, all required icons are pre-defined as simple React functional components that render inline SVG.
+Since an npm package like lucide-react cannot be used, all required icons are pre-defined as simple React functional components that render inline SVG.
 This ensures the application remains self-contained.

 const Icon = ({ children, className }) => <svg>...</svg>;